nylas/nylas-python/README.md

 Then, follow our guide to [setup your first app and get your API access keys](https://docs.nylas.com/docs/get-your-developer-api-keys).

-At its core, the Nylas Communication Platform is an API client that interfaces with all of the major email providers.
-First, import the `APIClient` class from the `nylas` package, and create a new instance of this class, passing the variables you gathered when you got your developer API keys.
+Next, in your python script, import the `APIClient` class from the `nylas` package, and create a new instance of this class, passing the variables you gathered when you got your developer API keys.
 In the following example, replace `CLIENT_ID`, `CLIENT_SECRET`, and `ACCESS_TOKEN` with your values.

     from nylas import APIClient